-WEEK BEGINNING SUNDAY 25 OCTOBER 2020
+WEEK BEGINNING SUNDAY 29 NOVEMBER 2020

 St John's Dial-A-Service: Simply call 01943 666875 for a short Service of the Word.

 Calls are charged at your regular, local rate (ie. same price it would to make a regular call).

 Previous sermon reflection videos can be found on the sermons page, as well as

 St John's YouTube channel and Andrew's YouTube channel.
 If you have a YouTube account,

 click subscribe and turn on notifications to ensure you never miss a video!